Second Sino-Japanese War

-The Second Sino-Japanese War was fought between the Republic of China and the Empire of Japan between 1937 and 1945, following a period of war localized to Manchuria that started in 1931.
-It is considered part of World War II, and often regarded as the beginning of World War II in Asia.
+The Second Sino-Japanese War (Note: known in China as the War of Resistance Against Japan 抗日戰爭 (抗日战争, Kàngrì Zhànzhēng)) was fought between the Republic of China and the Empire of Japan and its puppet states between 1937 and 1945, following a period of conflict localized to Manchuria that started in 1931.
+It is often regarded as the beginning of World War II in Asia, as the wars became heavily intertwined after Japan attacked the United States.
 It was the largest Asian war in the 20th century.
-It is known in China as the War of Resistance Against Japanese Aggression.

 On 18 September 1931, the Japanese staged the Mukden incident, a false flag event fabricated to justify their invasion of Manchuria and establishment of the puppet state of Manchukuo.
 This is sometimes marked as the beginning of the war.
 From 1931 to 1937, China and Japan engaged in skirmishes, including in Shanghai and in Northern China.
 Nationalist and Chinese Communist Party (CCP) forces, respectively led by Chiang Kai-shek and Mao Zedong, had fought each other in the Chinese Civil War since 1927.
 In late 1933, Chiang Kai-shek encircled the Chinese Communists in an attempt to finally destroy them, forcing the Communists into the Long March, resulting in the Communists losing around 90% of their men.
-As a Japanese invasion became imminent, Chiang still refused to form a united front before he was placed under house arrest by his subordinates who forced him to form the Second United Front in late 1936 in order to resist the Japanese invasion together.
+As a Japanese invasion became imminent, Chiang eventually formed a United Front with the Communists in 1936, a process that was hastened by the Xi'an Incident.